Project Complaint Guideline

-Step 1 WWF Bhutan Project Complaints Team will assess the eligibility of the complaint and provide a response as to whether or not it is eligible, in accordance with the above requested information (10 business days after receiving the complaint).
+WWF Bhutan Project Complaints Team will assess the eligibility of the complaint and provide a response as to whether or not it is eligible, in accordance with the above requested information (10 business days after receiving the complaint).

-Step 2 If the complaint is eligible, the Project Complaints Team will come up with a plan and define a timeframe to investigate the complaint.
+If the complaint is eligible, the Project Complaints Team will come up with a plan and define a timeframe to investigate the complaint.
 The team will then communicate this information to the Affected Party (10 business days after Step 1 is finalized).

-Step 3 The team will then investigate the matter, with additional technical support as needed, including support from the field offices.
+The team will then investigate the matter, with additional technical support as needed, including support from the field offices.
 Based on the results, the team will then work with the affected parties to develop and implement an action plan and timeframe of steps required to resolve any issues identified.

-Step 4 A summary of the complaint raised, actions taken, conclusions reached, follow up plan and timeframe for completion will be documented and communicated as agreed between the parties.
+A summary of the complaint raised, actions taken, conclusions reached, follow up plan and timeframe for completion will be documented and communicated as agreed between the parties.
 WWF Bhutan will facilitate support to further clarify, assess, and resolve issues raised as needed including, if appropriate, engaging input from outside experts.

 Agreed action plans will establish timeframes for regular process monitoring towards resolution of the complaint.
 The Project Complaints Team will coordinate the monitoring by organizing periodic checks – bringing together the affected parties and relevant technical advisors for meetings or other communication on the status of action plans, until they are completed.
-WWF Bhutan will assess the effectiveness of this complaints resolution process on an annual basis and identify any needs for improvement.
+WWF Bhutan will assess the effectiveness of this complaint resolution process on an annual basis and identify any needs for improvement.

 WWF Bhutan strongly disapproves of and will not tolerate any form of retaliation against those who report complaints in good faith.
 Any WWF Bhutan employee who engages in such retaliation will be subject to disciplinary action up to and including termination of employment.
 WWF Bhutan will take all feasible actions to protect complainants against retaliation.
 Anyone who has made a report of suspicious conduct of a WWF Bhutan’s employee and who subsequently believes he or she has been subjected to retaliation of any kind should immediately report it by the same channels as noted herein.